-Eishin: How can physical education lessons contribute to your health?
-Pupil 1: Makes you happier () When you're in PE, you're motivated and happier.
+Eishin: How can physical education lessons contribute to your motivated and happier.

+Pupil 1: Makes you happier (...)
+When you're in PE, you're

-- Pupil 2: And you feel like it brightens up your day. - Pupil 1: Yeah, 'cause if you've got it near the start of your day.
+Pupil 2: And you feel like it brightens up your day.

+Pupil 1: Yeah, 'cause if you've got it near the start of your day.
 It feels like you have a good start to your day.
-You've got more energy. - Pupil 3: It improves your mental health if you're sad.
-(S2 girls, School five, 4 March 2019, FG Interview)
+You've got more energy.

+Pupil 3: It improves your mental health if you're sad.

 The girls suggested that happiness can lead to a positive attitude and mindset.

 One of the group members commented: